StanfordSpezi/.github/DocumentationGuide.md

 The landing page MAY also include a code example.
 It MUST link to the main types relevant to the Spezi module and SHOULD provide some guidance to articles that guide the user to learn more about the module.

+### Articles

+More comprehensive module features SHOULD be explained in articles and extension files guiding developers on using the API and other functionality.
+You can learn more about adding supplemental content to a documentation in the [swift.org - Adding Supplemental Content to a Documentation Catalog article](https://www.swift.org/documentation/docc/adding-supplemental-content-to-a-documentation-catalog).

 ## README